buu342/ACS-Dominatrix/README.md

 dominatrix_scoreperfragcp = 1;     // How many points do you get per frag PER control point dominatrix_scoretime      = 1.0;   // How many seconds for you to gain score for owning control points?
 (0.0 to not use time based scoring) dominatrix_scorepercp     = 1;     // How many points per second do you get PER control point

+dominatrix_scorelimitpercp     = 0; // Increase the max score by this number multiplied by the number of CPs. dominatrix_scorelimitperplayer = 0; // Increase the max score by this number multiplied by the number of players. dominatrix_timelimitpercp      = 0; // Increase the max time by this number multiplied by the number of CPs. dominatrix_timelimitperplayer  = 0; // Increase the max time by this number multiplied by the number of players.
 ```
 <br/><br/>